 Many Americans know the joys and challenges that come with caring for a child or adult with special needs.
 It is important to recognize, though, that those challenges don’t suddenly disappear when you die.
 Often, the support that you provide while you’re alive is not so easily replaced when you’re no longer around.
 That can lead to your disabled heirs suffering from changes in their lifestyle.
 At times, they may not have certain needs met – even when they are receiving government aid.

 While you may want to provide these heirs with an inheritance to assist them when you’re gone, that may not always be as simple as you think.
-Direct bequests to a disabled heir who receives government assistance from SSI or Medicaid could affect his or her eligibility for those benefits.
-At the Law Office of Roy W. Litherland, we can provide you with special needs planning that can help you to avoid that problem while giving your loved one an inheritance that can change his or her life for the better.
+Direct bequests to a disabled heir who receives government assistance from SSI or Medi-Cal could affect his or her eligibility for those benefits.
+At Litherland, Kennedy & Associates, APC, Attorneys at Law, we can provide you with special needs planning that can help you to avoid that problem while giving your loved one an inheritance that can change his or her life for the better.

-Contact us today for a free California special needs planning consultation by dropping us a message via this website or calling (408) 356-9200 in Campbell or (831) 476-2400 in Aptos.
+contact us today for a free California special needs planning consultation by dropping us a message via this website or calling (408) 356-9200 in Campbell.
 We’re always ready to provide answers to your important questions, including:

 - What is special needs planning?

 - Why is special need planning something that I need?

 - How can a California special needs planning attorney assist me?